-The Federal Direct Unsubsidized Loan is similar to the Direct Subsidized Loan except that interest accrues while the student is attending college with repayment beginwww.wmcc.edu FINANCIAL AID ◆ 13 ning six months after the student leaves college or if the student is enrolled with fewer than six credits.
+The Federal Direct Unsubsidized Loan is similar to the Direct Subsidized Loan except that interest accrues while the student is attending college with repayment beginning six months after the student leaves college or if the student is enrolled in fewer than six credits.
 Dependent students may borrow up to \$2,000 per year at a fixed interest rate.
 Independent students may borrow up to \$6,000, if needed, in addition to the above subsidized amounts to meet educational costs.
 First-time borrowers must complete Entrance Counseling and a Master Promissory Note at https://studentaid.gov/.